 Did you know that you pay a deposit when purchasing a regulated beverage in Nova Scotia?
 When you return your empty containers to an Enviro-Depot™, you receive your refund in the following amounts:

 |Container Type||Deposit Paid||Refund|

 *The Brewers Association is responsible for the domestic beer bottle deposit program (not Divert NS).
 Under their program, the deposit for refillable domestic beer bottles is fully refundable ($1.20/dozen).

 All beverage distributors (regardless of location) must register with Divert NS before selling beverages in Nova Scotia.
 To register with Divert NS please contact firstname.lastname@example.org.

 Recycling beverage containers and used tires in Nova Scotia saves 47,869 tonnes of greenhouse gas emissions each year.

 That’s the equivalent of removing 7,298 cars from the road annually, and worth $1.4 million under carbon pricing.

-- Fluid milk and milk products
+- Dairy milk and dairy milk products

 - Soya beverage products